 Wildlife to spot on safari in the Okavango Delta

-The unique and winding waterways known as the Okavango Delta is a large wetland area surrounded by the Kalahari Desert.
+Experience the unique and winding waterways known as the Okavango Delta on your holiday to Botswana.
 The area comprises 16 000 km sq of permanent marshlands and seasonally flooded plains.
-The Okavango Delta’s floods are fed from the Angolan rains, which start in October and finish in April.
-The Delta’s water ends in the Kalahari – with over 95% of the water eventually evaporating – hence sometimes referred to as ‘the river that never finds the sea’.
+The Okavango Delta’s floods are fed by the Angolan rains, which start in October and finish in April.
+The Delta’s water ends in the Kalahari Desert – with over 95% of the water eventually evaporating – hence sometimes referred to as ‘the river that never finds the sea’.

-When you embark on a Botswana safari through the Okavango Delta, you will explore an environment that supports large herds of elephant, antelope, and buffalo, as well as hippopotamus, giraffe, crocodile, lion, cheetah, leopard, wildebeest, rhinoceros, zebra, baboon and countless others.
-An Okavango Delta safari will bring you in close contact with over 400 species of birds, including the African Fish Eagle, Pel’s Fishing Owl, Crested Crane, Lilac-breasted Roller, Ostrich, and the Sacred Ibis, among others.
+When you embark on a Botswana safari through the Okavango Delta, you will explore an environment that supports large herds of elephant, antelope, and buffalo, as well as hippo, giraffe, crocodile, lion, cheetah, leopard, wildebeest, rhino, zebra and baboon.
+An Okavango Delta safari will bring you in close contact with over 400 species of birds, including the African fish eagle, Pel’s fishing owl, crested crane, lilac-breasted roller, ostrich and the sacred ibis.

-The mokoro canoes are made from the dug-out trunk of a large and straight Ebony or Kigelia tree.
-As one can imagine, making a mokoro takes a lot of time, effort and skill, and it is this craftsmanship that is so unique to this area of Botswana!
-The indigenous people that hand-make these mokoros have become experts in this local craft, making it their main source of income.
-Supporting this venture and travelling on hand-made mokoros are recommended for a Botswana Safari and support our efforts to provide a high level of responsible tourism.
+Make your Botswana safari a memorable one by exploring the Okavango Delta with a mokoro ride.
+The mokoro canoes are made from the dug-out trunks of large trees.
+The local Botswana people that hand-make these mokoros have become experts in this craft, making it their main source of income.
+Supporting this venture and travelling on hand-made mokoros are recommended for a Botswana safari.